Quick Start

 If using an API user account on ThreatConnect’s Public Cloud instance, the ThreatConnect API is accessible at https://app.threatconnect.com/api.
 If using an API user account on a Dedicated Cloud or On-Premises ThreatConnect instance, the ThreatConnect API is accessible at the base URL of your instance followed by /api (e.g., https://companyabc.threatconnect.com/api).

-For the rest of this document, the base API URL will not be included in any of the endpoints (e.g., the branch for the v2 API owners endpoint will be described as /v2/owners rather than https://app.threatconnect.com/api/v2/owners).
+Throughout this documentation, the base API URL will not be included in any of the endpoints (e.g., the branch for the v2 API owners endpoint will be described as /v2/owners rather than https://app.threatconnect.com/api/v2/owners).
 When sending requests to the ThreatConnect API, you will be responsible for adding the correct base URL to the URL in the request.

 API Versioning